 - The power socket must be in the vicinity of the PC and within reach of the power cables.
-Do not stretch the power cables tightly to reach a power socket. - Only operate the PC on grounded plugs of the domestic power net. - Use only the supplied power cord. - To provide additional protection against electric shock, power surges, lightning strikes, or other electrical damage to your PC, we recommend the use of a surge protector. - The power supply unit has an On/Off switch that can be used to power off the PC.
+Do not stretch the power cables tightly to reach a power socket. - Only operate the PC on grounded plugs of the domestic power net. - Use only the supplied power cord. - To provide additional protection against electric shock, power surges, lightning strikes, or other electrical damage to your PC, we recommend the use of a surge protector. - If you are using an extension cord, ensure that the cord meets your local safety requirements.
+If in doubt, ask an electrician. - The power supply unit has an On/Off switch that can be used to power off the PC.
 When the switch is Off (0) no power is being consumed.